An exhibit that celebrates the launch of a movement. Told through the experiences of Memphians.

 Inaugurate the Resistance is an exhibit that brings together photographs, stories, and footage from the Women’s Marches that happened on January 21, 2017 in Washington, DC and Memphis, TN.
-Collaborating artists include photo journalist Yolanda M. James, Joann Self Selvidge (True Story Pictures), and Sara Kaye Larson (Maps & Weather Productions), along with co-curator Jamie Harmon (Amurica).
-Opening night is Friday, May 5th from 6-9.
-The exhibit runs May 4th-8th.
+Collaborating artists include photo journalist Yalonda M. James (Yoshi Foto), Joann Self Selvidge (True Story Pictures), and Sara Kaye Larson (Maps & Weather Productions), along with co-curator Jamie Harmon (Amurica).
+This exhibit was displayed at Crosstown Arts from May 4th-8th, 2017.

 Support this project.

-Or you can buy one of the photographs at the exhibit!
+You can purchase one of the photographs from this exhibit!
 The show features 12 framed portrait photographs (12" x 18") which will be available for purchase, along with the background images: 6 large photo panels, which are mounted on jet board (44" x 66").
-Ask gallery representative for details.
+Email us for details.

 Memphis Women in Film